nathansmith/javascript-quiz/ANSWERS.md

 14. In one line of code, how you would make a copy of an array?

-    Acceptable answers would include using the `.slice()` method, or concatenating with an empty array.
-Calling `slice` with no parameters simply returns a copy of the original array (rather than a reference to it, like the last example below).
-Concatenating the contents of the `old_array` to an empty array (`[]`) freshly populates the new array with the values from the old one.
+    Acceptable answers would include using the `slice()` method, or concatenating with an empty array.
+Calling `slice()` with no parameters simply returns a copy of the original array (rather than a reference to it, like the last example below).
+Concatenating the contents of the `old_array` to an empty array `[]` freshly populates the new array with the values from the old one.

     ```js
     var old_array = [1, 2, 3];